Shifan-Yu/Jumps_Endogenous_Sampling/README.md

 ## Reference

-Li, Q., Li, Y., Nolte, I., Nolte, S., and Yu, S. (2025). *Testing for Jumps in a Discretely Observed Price Process with Endogenous Sampling Times.* Working Paper.
+Li, Q., Li, Y., Nolte, I., Nolte, S., and Yu, S. (2025). *Testing for Jumps in a Discretely Observed Price Process with Endogenous Sampling Times.* Journal of Econometrics, forthcoming.